TitoPoles/Ultrasuono/README.md

 result is an exploratory tool capable of generating unique, unrepeatable, and ever-evolving sounds, designed for artists, live performers, sound designers, and field recorders.
-Ultrasuono is an open-source project, and all the necessary documentation to replicate it—using standard electronic modules, basic components, and a 3D printer—will.
+Ultrasuono is an open-source project, and all the necessary documentation to replicate it using standard electronic modules, basic components, and a 3D printer.

 Originally developed as part of the Design for Components module within the Master's Degree Program in Systemic Design, the project now continues as a thesis.
 Its development